martinchogimenez/lippia_web_project/README.md

 ### Reports are generated in the folder called **target**, which will be generated once the execution of the test suite is finished.
-Note that the following structure is part of the report generated with ExtentReport library.

 ```
 ├── lippia-web-sample-project
 |   ├── docs